rm2013/katacoda-scenarios/goto3/step2.md

 This defines the actual zookeeper pods, which are stateful, it uses the headless service to manage these pods

 #### Locate /root/zkp/110zookeeper-disruptionbudget.yml
-This defines the disruption that we can tolerate
+This defines the disruption that can be tolerated

 ### Review Kafka Elements